HidayetCanOzcan/VorionSDK/README.md

 # Vorion SDK

 Vorion SDK is a comprehensive TypeScript SDK for interacting with VORION RAG & LLM APIs.
-It currently supports REST APIs, with plans for WebSocket interface support in the future.
+It supports both REST APIs and WebSocket interfaces for real-time communication.

 ## Features

 - Extensive support for RAG (Retrieval-Augmented Generation) operations
 - Wide range of API endpoints for LLM (Large Language Model) interactions
+- WebSocket support for real-time event handling
 - Full TypeScript support with robust type definitions
 - High-level abstraction for ease of use
 - Custom `CustomFetch` implementation for error handling and logging